Reconstructive Urology & Men's Health

 What is a radiation injury?

-The complications after radiation depend upon the dose and location of radiation treatment and whether or not it was combined with chemotherapy and/or surgeries in the treated region.
-Radiation that was given in the abdomen for gynecologic, testicular or pediatric cancers can cause scarring of the kidney or the ureters (the urinary tubes connecting the kidney to the bladder).
-Radiation that was given in the pelvis for problems like prostate, bladder, colorectal and cervical cancer can damage many of the urinary structures.
-Common problems from pelvic radiation are strictures of the urethra (about 1 in 20 persons) and urinary urgency and frequency (about 1 in 10).
+The chance of complications after radiation depends upon the dose and location of radiation treatment and whether or not it was combined with chemotherapy and/or surgeries in the treated region.
+Radiation that was given in the abdomen for gynecologic, testicular, or pediatric cancers can cause scarring of the kidney or the ureters (the urinary tubes connecting the kidney to the bladder).
+Radiation that was given in the pelvis for problems like prostate, bladder, colorectal, and cervical cancer can also damage the urinary structures.
+Some of the more common complications from pelvic radiation include strictures of the urethra (about 1 in 20 persons) and urinary urgency and frequency (about 1 in 10).
 Although often these common complications can be managed with medications, about 1 in 20 persons will require a surgical procedure to repair the damage.
 In rare cases, a fistula (a hole between the bladder or urethra and the rectum or skin) can occur.
 Severe complications, like fistulas, occur in fewer than 1 in 1000 patients who receive modern external beam radiotherapy, but in about 1 in 100 patients who receive high-dose-rate brachytherapy.

 How are radiation injuries treated?

 The treatment of radiation damage depends upon the nature of the problem.
 Chronic wounds can sometimes be treated with a trial of hyperbaric oxygen.
 If there is a surgical problem, this can be addressed by a urologist.
 Surgery may involve a variety of procedures depending upon the nature of the problem.
 The damage can be so varied from radiation that each patient will need to have a thorough evaluation to find out the extent of damage and create a strategy to improve or fix the damage that has occurred.
 This evaluation often involves tests, like CT scans or scope procedures.
 Once the extent of the problem has been fully assessed, then a surgical strategy can be developed.
-Surgery after radiation damage is not easy and the complication rate is much higher, but it is often the only way to get patients back to a functional life.
+Having an expert specialty surgeon trained in repairing radiation injuries is required to achieve the best functional outcomes after severe radiation injury.

 |Redstone Health Center||(801) 213-2700|